How Oslo’s newest boutique hotel is redefining the art experience

 Over the years, the robbers and prostitutes left Thief Island in a sorry state.
 And it wasn’t until recently that a Norwegian family-owned property development company gave it a new lease of life – minus the shady characters.
 Today, the island, located South West of Oslo, is a power centre for contemporary art and good city living on the fjord’s water’s edge.

 Good city living cannot be complete without a boutique hotel.
 So when Norwegian hotelier and property developer, Petter.
-A. Stordalen, was asked to develop a hotel on the island, he knew it couldn’t be the same as majority of mid-size chain hotels seen in Oslo.
-He wanted to orchestrate a concept that could act as a catalyst to synchronise the cultures of art and design, both on Thief Island and within the hotel, as well as giving a new a new meaning to ‘hotel art’.
+A. Stordalen was asked to develop a hotel on the island; he knew it couldn’t be the same as the majority of mid-size chain hotels seen in Oslo.
+He wanted to orchestrate a concept that could act as a catalyst to synchronise the cultures of art and design, both on Thief Island and within the hotel, as well as giving a new meaning to ‘hotel art’.

 THE THIEF is the only hotel worldwide that has dedicated itself to the world of contemporary art by sponsoring an art museum, meaning that changing exhibitions also makes the art experience within the hotel just as unpredictable.

 Overall, THE THIEF experience did rob me of something over the few days that I spent there, but it wasn’t my credit cards or my pearl earrings.
-Instead, it had the ability to steal away the day-to-day stresses of life and replace them with fun, excitement and curiosity.
-Art can be boring if not curated in the right way, but at the Thief, art is funky, entertaining, engaging and constantly changing.
-For the fast-moving contemporary travellers, staying in this hotel, encircled by a whole island of art lifestyle and culture is certainly not a boring experience.
+Instead, it could steal away the day-to-day stresses of life and replace them with fun, excitement and curiosity.
+Art can be tedious if not curated in the right way, but at the Thief, art is funky, entertaining, engaging and constantly changing.
+For the fast-moving contemporary travellers, staying in this hotel, encircled by a whole island of art lifestyle and culture is indeed not a mundane experience.

 To make the most of this neighbourhood, stay at the boutique hotel, The Thief, Oslo